entangledjs/entangle/Readme.md

 # Entangle

-  Distributed Objects for nodejs using `Object.observe()`.
+  Distributed objects for nodejs using `Object.observe()`.
 Possibly browser support and Object.observe() fallbacks in the future.
 For now this is a toy experimental library with several drivers to choose from: